-Q – Where do your fosters?
+Q – Where do your fosters come from?

 A - The dogs/cats are being fostered by me through PAWS, The Philadelphia Animal Welfare Society, unless otherwise specified